dayarik111-glitch/IT-ServiceDesk-Case-Studies/README.md

 The tickets, users, incident numbers, devices, and infrastructure shown here are simulated.
 None of these incidents occurred in a production environment, and none of this represents work performed for an employer or client.
 The screenshots are from the simulator.

-What is real is the troubleshooting process and the reasoning in each write-up, which is my own writing.
+What is real is the troubleshooting process and the reasoning in each write-up.
+The writing is my own.